Snarkdoof/cryocloud/README.md

-Simple overview:
+## Simple overview:

+CryoCloud provides a graph workflow abstraction where a graph can be defined in JSON.
+A workflow describes how processing is performed, and input nodes generate "pebbles" of information that "trickles" through the graph.
+As such, a single job (for example a satellite product) is discovered, the corresponding pebble is generated and passed through the graph.
+Multiple pebbles can be run through a graph at the same time, and these are kept fully separated.

+### Key concepts

 * Workflow is a graph describing a workflow.
-When processing is done, "pebbles" is created by input modules (e.g. dirwatchers), and these are then passed through the graph.
+When "executing" a workflow, a "pebbles" is created by input modules (e.g. dirwatchers), and these are then passed through the graph.

 * Nodes: Define nodes for the graph.
 Edges are defined using "downstreamOf"

 * Edges: downstreamOf specifies which nodes are parents of a given node.
 This can be done implicitly by defining nodes as "children" instead of as separate nodes.

 * args: Argument mapping to the input arguments of a node.
 These can be strings, config, output from other nodes in the graph, or options given on the command line.
 This is where a lot of the funky stuff happens, as one can map for example the output filename of one module to the input of another etc.

 * options: A workflow can define options - these will become available as commandline parameters for ccworkflow

 * Special argument options:
   * "default": set default value if the given one can't be resolved
   *  "type": "file" - if the file is remote it will be copied, if it's compressed it will be uncompressed

+### Workflow definition file (JSON)

 Workflow definitions must be contained within { "workflow": {<put it here>}}

 Requires "name" and "description", and must have some modules.
 The "entry" point is implicitily defined.

 ```